tmopinga/http-routing-api/README.md

 ### For Improvements
 - Use of LoadBalancer interface to easily add other implementations other than Round Robin
-- Configurable health check run
-- Configurable health check path
+- Configurable health check run and path
 - Different class for health check

-For considerations/Edge cases
+#### For considerations/Edge cases
 - Unhealthy application instance will be removed from the list and will lose its original position
 - Health check is still running and server returned by RoundRobinBalancer is unreachable
 - Waiting time for each health check to run if there are too many servers in the list